-Cheesy Sausage and Pepper Stuffed Acorn Squash is delicious for a fall or winter dinner idea, and you might be surprised to learn that acorn squash is not as high in carbs as you might have thought!
+Cheesy Sausage and Pepper Stuffed Acorn Squash is delicious for a fall or winter dinner idea, and you may be surprised to discover that acorn squash is not as high in carbs as you thought!
 This tasty recipe is low-glycemic and gluten-free; use Oven Dinners to find more recipes like this one.

 Cheesy Sausage and Pepper Stuffed Acorn Squash is a new recipe that combines my favorite Turkey Italian Sausage with onions, peppers, and cheese, and then stuffs the mixture inside a partly pre-baked acorn squash.
 My infatuation with butternut squash is well-documented on the blog, but is the very first recipe using acorn squash to appear on Kalyn’s Kitchen!

 Visions of this recipe started in August when my sister Val gave me some acorn squash from her garden.
 I enjoyed the flavor, and the shape of acorn squash made me think it was begging to be stuffed with something tasty.
 And although I know winter squash isn’t a super low-carb vegetable when I looked up the nutritional information for acorn squash I was pleasantly surprised that it was lower in carbs and lower-glycemic than I had thought.